Rory Lynch, Scheduling Coordinator

 Clinicians must be current Thornton faculty members and the faculty member will act as the primary contact.
 Because Music Operations is unable to provide staffing support for clinics, faculty clinicians are expected to be liaisons for these events including help with set-up or use of Thornton instruments (ie. percussion).
 Music Operations will ensure that the rooms have the proper number or chairs, stands, and pianos; however, no specific set-up service is available.
 Clinics should try to be scheduled on weekends between the hours of 10:00 am and 6:00 pm, as facilities are usually unavailable on weekdays.

 Only requests from currently enrolled USC School of Cinematic Arts students will be considered.
 After reviewing the student film general information section, you will be able to submit your Student Film Shoot Request.

-If your request is approved, you will be required to complete a USC School of Cinema on-campus location release form, which must be signed by the Thornton Scheduling Manager.
+If your request is approved, you will be required to complete a USC School of Cinema on-campus location release form, which must be signed by the Thornton Scheduling Coordinator.